Baptism and discipleship

 Giving Discipleship

 Before we discuss this subject, let us first see what a disciple is.
-The word "disciple" comes from the Greek word "mathētēs" which means "disciple," "follower," or "disciple."
+The word "disciple" comes from the Greek word "mathētēs" which means "student," "follower," or "disciple."
 Through discipleship, you teach other people to be followers of Jesus.
 You accomplish this by being a good role model or "master" yourself and encouraging people to live similarly.
 You are the master, and others are disciples who learn from you.
 A good master shows Jesus in his teaching and actions and teaches his disciples to become like Jesus.

 Giving discipleship is another component that fits into an excellent local congregation.
 It matters to have a congregation that is actively engaged in discipleship and teaching people to observe the commandments of Jesus.
 This is the primary calling for some, while others find it difficult.
 Yet, teaching discipleship is deeply meaningful and part of God's mission for all of us.
 We don't have to know or have the ability to do everything before we can disciple young believers, nor do we have to teach long hours of courses to a group of young believers.
 Discipleship goes further than that and is about personally mentoring and teaching people what Jesus asks of us.
 It also involves leading by example and sometimes engaging in conversation to ask if there are problems.
 Discipleship isn't only about learning; it's about doing and building God's kingdom together, with one person teaching the other and demonstrating the right way.
 We can see this often in the Bible, and the nice thing is that it happens in a small group, so there is a great deal of personal attention.
 For example, think of Jesus and the twelve disciples or Elijah and his disciple, Elisha.
 Jesus and Elijah took their disciples by the hand, demonstrated what to do, and taught them all kinds of things.
 The remarkable thing is that Elisha and Jesus' disciples also received disciples, so more people became active in God's kingdom.
 This is how a church can grow properly because each disciple has his own "master" or "teacher" who gives him a lot of attention to grow.
 As time passes, these disciples will be "masters" or "teachers," helping to build God's kingdom quickly.